BradGreig/brownlow-predictor/docs/index.md

 | 9 | Errol Gulden | Sydney | 22 | 27 (=4th) | | Zak Butters | Port Adelaide | 18.32 | 27 (=4th) |
 | 10 | Zak Butters | Port Adelaide | 21 | 27 (=4th) | | Zach Merrett | Essendon | 17.78 | (=19th) |

+*<small>The predicted AFL Brownlow votes for the random forest classifier model.
+Left hand side corresponds to awarding 3-2-1 voting.
+The right hand side corresponds to the total expected votes. </small>*

 Unfortunately, we did not predict the winner.
 He was predicted to be 3rd when applying 3-2-1 based on the ranked three highest probabilities in the match.
 However, in our expected votes model did not even have Lachie Neale in the top 10.
 While he was a surprise winner, this is potentially indicative that more work is required.

 In total, our model based on 3-2-1 voting predicted 7 of the top 10 (but not in the correct order).
 Our expected votes model predicted 6 of the top 10 (not correct order), with the winner completely absent.
 Overall, this actually is not too bad, indicating that our models are performing reasonably for a first attempt.
 Certainly, there is plenty of room for improvement.